lstar93/InverseKinematicsANN/README.md

 ## Demonstration

-Robot IK for trajectory obtained with ANN model 'roboarm_model_1674153800-982793.h5'.
-Model is available in 'models' directory.
-Trajectory was generated with CLI command for 'spring' shape.
+Demonstrated Robot IK for trajectory below was obtained with ANN model 'roboarm_model_1674153800-982793.h5'.
+Model is available in **models** directory in repo.
+Trajectory was generated via CLI command for 'spring' shape.

 ![](sample.gif)

 ## TODOs
 1. Support for custom planar robots.
 2. Interface to train ANN model for custom robots.
+3. Add remote RPC.